 Clean room concept refers to the general concept of clean rooms, their definition and application in various industries.
 BUCK has been involved in Clean room lighting for at least two decades, so our experience in this field is vast and extensive.
-In this article we wanted to introduce the general concept of clean rooms, their definition, application, in order to give basic information to the clean room first-timers.
+In this article we wanted to introduce the general concept of clean rooms, their definition, application, in order to give basic information to the Clean room first-timers.

 Clean room concept overview – what is a clean room environment

 In plain language, a Clean room is a very clean place within a production plant/ hospital/ laboratory, conforming to the special hygienic and other standards, where certain activities take place.
 These activities often include sensitive material that needs to be handled.
-What is a clean room used for?
-Whether we are talking about measuring of active substances for the pharmaceutical industry, manoeuvring biohazard material in laboratories, or production of semiconductors and microchips, there are designated spaces for special procedures, that classify as clean rooms.
+What is a Clean room used for?
+Whether we are talking about measuring active substances for the pharmaceutical industry, manoeuvring biohazard material in laboratories, or production of semiconductors and microchips, there are designated spaces for special procedures, that classify as clean rooms.